mikesol/wall/docs/src/tests-1.md

 american-emotional-lexicon = map _ 'happy
 ```

-In Wall, all tests execute at *compile time*.
+In Wall, all tests execute at **compile time** using functional domain verification.

 ```
 $ wall american-emotional-lexicon.wall